LeaLamatina/Bootcamp-Homework/README.md

-Python_Challenge
+Python_Challenge **Lea Lamatina**

-This is my repository for the Python Week homework.
-Adding something to my ReadMe so I can see if it will push correctly.
+Repository for Python Week Homework.

+Resources folder contains the csv's referenced in the code.

+Both PyPoll and PyBank have .py and .ipynb versions of the Homework.